-Upon completion of the course students should be able to:
+Upon completion of the course you will be able to:

-- evaluate the significance of the principal issues and problems of the ‘revolutionary decade’ in modern Irish history, 1912-23
+- Evaluate the significance of the principal issues and problems of the ‘revolutionary decade’ in modern Irish history, 1912-23;

-- summarise the competing interpretations of the significance of the events of the ‘revolutionary decade’
+- Summarise the competing interpretations of the significance of the events of the ‘revolutionary decade’;

-- compare the relative advantages and disadvantages of public and academic histories of the ‘revolutionary decade’
+- Compare the relative advantages and disadvantages of public and academic histories of the ‘revolutionary decade’;

-- evaluate and incorporate new insights informed by the forefront of the field of learning;
+- Evaluate and incorporate new insights informed by the forefront of the field of learning;

-- judge the value of the source material available for the study of this period
+- Judge the value of the source material available for the study of this period;

-- assess the contribution of the work of specific historians to our understating of the ‘revolutionary decade’
+- Assess the contribution of the work of specific historians to our understating of the ‘revolutionary decade’.

-The first module, Sources and debates in the Irish revolution, will examine contemporary writings, speeches and debates of the revolutionary period, with the attention on such figures as Padraig Pearse, James Connolly, Edward Carson, James Craig, David Lloyd George, Arthur Griffith, Terence MacSwiney, Constance Markiewicz, and many others.
-Students will also be introduced to the source material available for the study of the period, in both manuscript and on-line form, such as government archives, newspapers, IRA pension applications, Bureau of Military History testimonies, police records, and the like.The second module, Historiography of the Irish revolution, examines the arguments and interpretation of the events by historians from the 1920s to the present day.
+The first module, Sources and Debates in the Irish Revolution, examines contemporary writings, speeches and debates of the revolutionary period, with the attention on such figures as Padraig Pearse, James Connolly, Edward Carson, James Craig, David Lloyd George, Arthur Griffith, Terence MacSwiney, Constance Markiewicz, and many others.
+Students will also be introduced to the source material available for the study of the period, in both manuscript and online forums, such as government archives, newspapers, IRA pension applications, Bureau of Military History testimonies, police records, and the like.

-The final module, Public history, Commemoration, and the Irish Revolution, focuses on the role of ‘public history’, that is, the use of the events of this ‘revolutionary decade’ by politicians and other groups and individuals to promote contemporary agendas.
+The final module, Public History, Commemoration, and the Irish Revolution, focuses on the role of ‘public history’, that is, the use of the events of this ‘revolutionary decade’ by politicians and other groups and individuals to promote contemporary agendas.

-The research module gives candidates the opportunity to explore in depth the subject matter of their proposal.
+The research module gives candidates the opportunity to explore in-depth the subject matter of their proposal.

 Students take modules to the value of 90 credits comprising taught modules to the value of 45 credits (Part I) and a dissertation to the value of 45 credits (Part II).

-HI6042 Sources and debates in the Irish revolution (15 credits);
+- HI6042 Sources and debates in the Irish revolution (15 credits);

 - HI6049 Historiography of the Irish revolution (15 credits)

 - HI6050 Public history, commemoration, and the Irish revolution (15 credits)

-A dissertation of a maximum of 20,000 words must be submitted by a specified date in September.
+- HI6100 History Dissertation (45 credits): A dissertation of a maximum of 20,000 words must be submitted by a specified date in September.